sweattep/ancient_quotes/README.md

 >go to the bee, and learn how diligent she is, and how earnestly she is engaged in her work; whose labours kings and private men use for health, and she is desired and respected by all: though weak in body, she is advanced by honouring wisdom.

 >I say that in all things that a man presumes, I also presume.

+>Because of the news that is coming.
+Every heart will melt, and every hand will become weak.
+Every spirit will be discouraged, and all knees will run with urine.
+Yes, it is coming and it will happen.

+>